-All accounts will be funded through a daily ACH pull as claims are incurred, including health payment card transactions.
+All accounts will be funded through a daily ACH pull as claims are incurred.
 Monthly administrative fees will be pulled through an ACH transaction each month.
 Accounts are notional, and funds will be pulled from the employer's account only as claims or monthly administrative fees are incurred.